 • Please make sure you understand the role of your tour leader on this trip as they are not the traditional “guide” you may be expecting.
 While our trips are educational, they aren’t study/lecture trips.
 We want you to learn through exploring and much of your experience will be based on how active you choose to be in acquiring knowledge and interacting with locals.

-• We try to set up anywhere from 1-3 school visits per program, but these sometimes fall through due to complications.
+• We try to set up school visits, but these sometimes fall through due to complications.
 Please understand they are not a guaranteed part of the program.

 Hopefully this is the kind of adventure you are interested in!